simonrw/youtube-video-deck/design/design.md

 * Search Youtube for either the channel or playlist with the given name
 * Fetch new items (videos) since a specified time

+#### Crawler

+This concept performs the crawling of multiple subscriptions.
+This takes the Youtube Client class as a dependency and uses it to perform requests to the Youtube API.
+When given a user, it fetches the subscriptions from the user.
+For each subscription, it queries the Youtube API for new videos since the `Subscription`'s `last_fetched` date.

 ## Questions

-* [ ] can the API check multiple subscriptions (channels or playslists) in a single request?
+* [x] can the API check multiple subscriptions (channels or playslists) in a single request? *no it cannot*
 * [*] does the search method of the Youtube API return what the matched result is? *yes it does, and it can query for multiple types of result e.g. channels and playlists*